 Following shortlisting, it is intended that the selection process will involve an interview against the criteria and key skills for the role.
 Panels may test any aspect of either the essential or desirable criteria, or both.
 Additional stages to the selection process may be required.
-It is intended that the interview process will take place in Belfast week commencing 30th September 2019 in Queens House, Belfast.
+It is intended that the interview process will take place in the week commencing 18th January 2021.
+However, this will be subject to Executive guidance on COVID-19 restrictions and candidates will be informed of interview arrangements closer to the time.
 You will be notified of the outcome (successful/unsuccessful) by email.